Getting Your Private Pilot License - The Gear

 Below are some of the products I personally use and recommend:

-Besides all the above, I will also be using my older GoPro Hero 3+ camera to record some of my flying lessons for educational purposes and share here on HF.
+Besides all the above, I will also be using my GoPro camera to record some of my flying lessons for educational purposes and to share here on HF.
 In addition to my camera, I also want to record some of the conversations with my instructor during flight and the ATC calls and conversations to listen to again later and learn from.
 For this, I'll be using a special adapter where I can plug in my iPhone between my headset and the aircraft's intercom.

 To organize and protect all your gear, you will also need a good flight bag.
 I recently created a guide that lists the best flight bags for every type of pilot.